Lockrose-Limited/lockrose-website/src/index.md

   text: "Most infrastructure programmes struggle when the plan meets reality: shifting priorities, delayed decisions, commercial pressure, access constraints, and risks that refuse to stay on a spreadsheet.
 We help clients move from early strategy through to handover."

 energyExperienceSection:
-  title: Deep energy experience
+  title: Proven capability
-  text: Our strongest experience is in energy and power infrastructure.
+  text: Our core experience is in energy and power infrastructure.
 This matters because those projects are complex, full of moving parts, regulated, and time-sensitive.

 caseStudyPromos:
   - london-power-tunnels-2